wix-incubator/wix-rest-docs/wix-stores/guides/Pagination.md

 Wix Stores query endpoints are designed to handle a max of 10k data items.
 Therefore, if a user's store includes ~10k relevant items (e.g., products, inventory items), limit and offset may fail.

-Instead, filter by numericId (query products, query inventory) or number (query orders) and sort in ascending order:
+Instead, filter by `numericId` and sort in ascending order:
 ```
 "query": {
   "sort": [{"numericId": "asc"}],
 }
 ```

-Then copy the last numericId/number sent in this call and call the endpoint again:
+Then copy the last `numericId` sent in this call and call the endpoint again:
 ```
 "query":{
   "sort": [{"numericId": "asc"}],